Constantin-Petrescu/about_costin/content/publication/checking-test-suite-efficacy-through-dual-channel-techniques/index.md

   - Sam Smith
   - Alexis Butler
   - Santanu Kumar Dash
+publication: International Conference on Testing Software and Systems
 publication_short: _ICTSS 2024_
 abstract: Dynamic Call Graphs trace program execution and are used to model function coverage.
 They help identify which function calls are